freeCodeCamp/guide/src/pages/articles/miscellaneous/setting-up-ubuntu-for-programming/index.md

 ---
-title: Setting up Ubuntu for Programming
+title: Setting Up Ubuntu for Programming
 ---
 > Note: We will be referring to Ubuntu 16.04 LTS (Xenial Xerus) in these articles.